EU aid not reaching Yazidi in northern Iraq, says NGO

 But Brown says the money is not reaching the people because local political authorities "don't really care about the Yazidi population".

-Caritas, an international aid organisation, is now working with Nadia's Initiative to help bring some solutions, says most of the EU funding is going to Mosul, Telfar, and Hawija in west Anbar.
+Caritas, an international aid organisation, is now promoting Nadia's Initiative to help bring some solutions, says most of the EU funding is going to Mosul, Telfar, and Hawija in west Anbar.

 "It is another sign how the system is failing when the community of victims is responsible of ensuring that justice prevails," said Shannon Pfohman, a policy and advocacy director for Caritas Europa.